Shirook/Shirook/README.md

-Musician and computer enthusiast since childhood.
+<b>M</b>usician and computer enthusiast since childhood.
 Before deciding to dedicate myself to play the bandoneon full time I had begun to study systems analysis and programming, now I'm returning to this exciting world.<br>
 I'm also interested in exchanging languages, currently learning french and perfecting my english, so if you are in the process of learning spanish we can practice together.
 <hr>